FH Alpha

 Features

-Haute couture is not simply about clothing—it is a language, spoken in silk, whispered in organza.
+Haute couture is not simply about clothing it is a language, spoken in silk, whispered in organza.
 Each seam is a sentence; each pleat, a pause.
 The ateliers of Paris are temples of patience, where garments are not manufactured but sculpted.
-And for those who wear them, they are not merely dressed—they are translated.
+And for those who wear them, they are not merely dressed.
+They are translated.